Fighting the System That Was Built to Say No

 Husband incarcerated at a federal BOP facility in the Midwest

-"We signed up before anything had even happened because a friend told us about how easy it is to mess up the process.
-When my brother did have an incident with a staff member, we were already enrolled and the team jumped on it immediately.
-Every deadline was met, every form was correct.
-I didn't have to stress about any of it — they handled everything."
+"We signed up before anything had even happened because a friend told us how easy it is to mess up the process.
+When my brother did have an incident with a staff member, we were already enrolled.
+The team jumped on it immediately — every deadline met, every form correct.
+I just had to be there for my brother.
+They handled the rest."

 A sister from Florida